-Duggan, Éamonn John (Edmund) (1874/9–1936), solicitor and politician, was born Edmund John Duggan in Longwood, Co.
-Meath.
+Duggan, Éamonn John (Edmund) (1878–1936), solicitor and politician, was born Edmund John Duggan in Richhill, Co.
+Armagh, on 2 March 1878 the son of William Duggan and his wife Margaret (née Dunne).
+His father was an RIC constable, then stationed at Richhill.
 Educated locally, he began his working life as a law clerk, though after study he was admitted as a solicitor in Hilary term 1914 and built up a large practice at 66 Dame St., Dublin.

 On the foundation of the Irish Volunteers (1914) he enlisted as a private in A Company of the 1st Dublin Battalion, and in time rose to the position of adjutant officer.
 During the 1916 rising he was attached to the staff of Commdt Edward Daly (qv) at the North Dublin Union and later at the Father Mathew Hall.
 Court-martialled and sentenced to three years’ penal servitude on 2 May 1916, he was released in June 1917 after serving nearly fourteen months in Portland, Lewes, and Maidstone jails.
 Through some oversight, Duggan had not been struck off the roll of solicitors and hence was able to recommence his law practice.